gvwilson/thirdbit/src/fiction/iffy/index.md

 Four.
 How many light panels above her?
 Two,
-one of which should probably be replaced.
+one of which needed to be replaced.
 She drummed her fingers against her thighs.
 One two three four thumb,
 one four—was two three or three two next?